jjorozco20/kubernetes-minikube-onpremise/README.md

 # For this PoC was used 2 manual queries once thet you logged into Grafana, which follows PromQL.
 # You can add a ClusterMap to do so, but for this time, we are going to add them using the cluster's info.

+# If you want to list your cluster's info right at your CLI, use this:

+kubectl get deployments
+kubectl get services
+kubectl get pods

+# If you want to know the minikube IP:
+minikube ip

+# If you want to delete the whole thing:
+kubectl delete -f flask-app-deployment.yml kubectl delete -f mysql-deployment.yml kubectl delete -f istio-mesh.yml kubectl delete -f prometheus-deployment.yml kubectl delete -f grafana-deployment.yml

+# Follow for more! :D
 ```
+And there you gooooooo!